Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation: Results and discussion

 \section{Results and discussion}

+In this section we perform various numerical experiments using standard benchmark problems.
+We explore the following specific questions using the Taylor-Green problem which has an exact solution: \begin{itemize} \item Is it worth moving the particles in pseudo-time or can we freeze the particles?
+This has significant performance implications. \item What possible values of $\beta$ can be used? \item What suitable values of the tolerance $\epsilon$ can be chosen and what does this imply for accuracy? \end{itemize}

-In this section, a suite of test problems are simulated with the DTSPH scheme and compared with other schemes like the standard WCSPH~\cite{sph:fsf:monaghan-jcp94}, transport velocity formulation (TVF)~\cite{Adami2013}, Entropically damped artificial compressibility (EDAC) ~\cite{edac-sph:cf:2019}, and the $\delta$-SPH scheme~\cite{antuono-deltasph:cpc:2010}.
+Once these are explored, a suite of test problems are simulated with the DTSPH scheme and compared with other schemes like the standard WCSPH~\cite{sph:fsf:monaghan-jcp94}, transport velocity formulation (TVF)~\cite{Adami2013}, Entropically damped artificial compressibility (EDAC) ~\cite{edac-sph:cf:2019}, and the $\delta$-SPH scheme~\cite{antuono-deltasph:cpc:2010}.
 Except where noted, the DTSPH scheme uses the EDAC formulation in all the simulations below i.e.\ the pressure evolution uses equation~\eqref{eq:dp-dtau-frozen-edac}.

-The TVF, EDAC, $\delta$-SPH, and WCSPH schemes are part of the PySPH~\cite{pysph,PR:pysph:scipy16} framework.
+The TVF, EDAC, $\delta$-SPH, and WCSPH schemes are part of the PySPH~\cite{pysph2020,PR:pysph:scipy16} framework.
 All the results presented below are automated and the code for the benchmarks is available at \url{https://gitlab.com/pypr/dtsph}.
 The tools used to automate the results are described in detail in~\cite{pr:automan:2018}.
 This allows us to automatically reproduce every figure and table in this manuscript.

 All the simulations are performed on a four core Intel (R) Core (TM) i$5-7400$ CPU with a clock speed of 3.00GHz.
 The problems are executed on four cores using OpenMP.
+We use the DTSPH scheme along with the EDAC in all results below unless explicitly mentioned otherwise.